Getting out and improving quality of life

 Futures in Mind has absorbed our Social Inclusion Service.
 The peer support groups that were part of the Social Inclusion Service are all still running as part of Futures in Mind.

 In addition to the Welcome Cafe’s we offer a number of activity groups including walking, football, craft and book groups.
 Most of these groups are free but for some there is a small charge.
-Before you come along please call Sue or Jess on 01206 764600 for more information about the group you are interested in attending.
+Before you come along please call Will or Devina on 01206 764600 for more information about the group you are interested in attending.

 Essex Wildlife Trust Projects